KILOGAS/kilogas_imaging/README.md

 There are three main scripts that are all are intended to be run within CASA.

 ## ms_finding.py
-This script is responsible for locating all of the paths to the MSs in the project and matching them to the science targets withing them.
+This script is responsible for locating all of the paths to the MSs in the project, and matching them to the science targets contained within them.
 This script only needs to be run once, or if more targets/observations are added to the project or any changes are made to the paths of the MSs.
 It requires a FITS table that contains the KILOGAS IDs, IAU names and ALMA Scheduling Block numbers for all targets (this is located in `tables/KILOGAS_global_catalog.fits`).
 To run this script, start CASA in the parent directory of this repo and then type:
 ```python
 CASA <1>: execfile('kilogas_imaging/ms_finding.py')
 ```